raghavajoijode/flagapp/README.md

 # Flag App AEM project

 This is an AEM-based applications.
-It is designed to configure flags from authoring console and from code using this service we can divert the flows or launch darkly.
+It is designed to configure flags from authoring console and from code using this service we can divert the flows or launch features without code changes.

 ## Modules